Wide band power detector to control microwave

 Figure 10: Schematic part 3: Interface components.
 Standard DB15 connector is used for control signals.
 On the right of the DB15 the external component (KTY temp. probe, PTT relay,…) can be seen.

-The layout is done on printed circuit
+The layout is done on printed circuit board

-PCB can be soldered in a standard 74x74 Schubert box.
+can be soldered in a standard 74x74 Schubert box.
 Most

 components are SMD 0805, 0603 and 0402 for input attenuators.